 Table 1 shows the socio-demographic characteristics of two groups of pregnant women normal weight (control group) and obese.
-The mean age of all 2756 pregnant women was $27.9 \pm 3.2$ years, while the mean age in normal-weight women was $25.2\pm 2.27$ , and in obese women $30.6 \pm 4.3$ .
-Women classified as the obese group was significantly older than normal-weight women, P= 0.01.
+The mean age of all 2756 pregnant women was 27.9 ± 3.2 years, while the mean age in normal-weight women was 25.2 ± 2.27 , and in obese women 30.6 ± 4.3 .
+Women classified as the obese group was significantly older than the normal-weight group (p= 0.01).

-Pregnant obese women appeared to have a predominance in living in rural areas compared to the control group (normal weight pregnant women) with a significant association between them, a p-value of 0.02.
-Regarding the education level, women with secondary education are predominance compared to those with primary or higher education for both study groups.
-There is not found a significant association between the education level and the two study groups (obese pregnant women and the control group), p-value >0.05.
+Pregnant obese women appeared to have a predominance of living in rural areas compared to the control group (normal-weight pregnant women) with a significant association between them (p =0.02).
+Regarding the education level, women with secondary education are predominant compared to those with primary or higher education for both study groups.
+No significant association between the education level and the two study groups (obese pregnant women and the control group) was found (p >0.05).

-The pregnant women were asked related to their employment status and monthly income in their families.
+The pregnant women were asked about their employment status and the monthly income of their families.
 Pregnant women with normal weight present a higher percentage of employment than obese women, and their incomes are higher.
-There was found a significant association between the two groups and employment status and also monthly income with a p-value of <0.05.
-Pregnant women that referred to multiparous parity were in predominance with pregnant women in primiparous parity.
-There is found a significant association with a p-value of 0.04.
+There was a significant association between the two groups and employment status and also monthly income (p<0.05).
+Pregnant multiparous women were predominant compared to pregnant primiparous women (p=0.04).

-The mean weight gain during pregnancy was $9.2 \pm 3.7$ kg.
+The mean weight gain during pregnancy was 9.2 ± 3.7 kg.
 It was seen that being underweight resulted in 3.4% in the control group and 2.5% in obese pregnant women, normal weight resulted in 65.8% of the control group and 13.6% in obese pregnant women, overweight resulted in 16.8% in the control group and 40.9% in obese pregnant women, obese class I resulted in 9% in the control group and 30.9% in obese pregnant women, while in obese class I &II resulted in 4.9% in the control group and 12.1% in the obese group.
-There is found a significant association between the obesity category and both study groups.
-Family history of cardiovascular disease was seen in 26.4% in the control group and 38.1% in the obese group.
+There is a significant association between the obesity category and both study groups.
+Family history of cardiovascular disease was seen in 26.4% of the control group and 38.1% in the obese group.
 Furthermore, the family history of hypertension was 39.8% in the control group and 43.7% in the obese group.
+There was a significant association (p<0.05) between smoking and physical activity during pregnancy.